+If the UE Aggregate Maximum Bit Rate IE is included in the HANDOVER REQUEST message, the NG-RAN node shall

+- store the received UE Aggregate Maximum Bit Rate in the UE context, and use it for non-GBR QoS flows for the concerned UE as specified in TS 23.501 [9].

 Upon reception of the UE History Information IE, which is included within the Source to Target Transparent Container IE of the HANDOVER REQUEST message, the target NG-RAN node shall collect the information defined as mandatory in the UE History Information IE and shall, if supported, collect the information defined as optional in the UE History Information IE, for as long as the UE stays in one of its cells, and store the collected information to be used for future handover preparations.